gaspode-wonder/logexp/Docker-USB-passthrough.md

 The PTY creator still eventually entered `SN`.

 ## 3.5.
 LaunchAgent interference (initially)
-A rogue LaunchAgent (`com.jeb.socat-pty.plist`) was respawning socat incorrectly.
+A rogue LaunchAgent (`com.user.socat-pty.plist`) was respawning socat incorrectly.
 Removing it fixed the respawn issue but not the PTY instability.

 ---